Player efficiency rating: Reference guide

 Hollinger has set up PER so that the league average, every season, is 15.00, which produces sort of a handy reference guide:

-Only 30 times has a player posted a season efficiency rating over 30.0 (with more than 15 games played in that season), with the highest score being 32.85 (Nikola Jokić).
-Michael Jordan and LeBron James lead with four 30+ seasons, with Shaquille O'Neal, Wilt Chamberlain and Giannis Antetokounmpo having accomplished three each, Anthony Davis, Nikola Jokić and Joel Embiid having accomplished two each, and David Robinson, Tracy McGrady, Dwyane Wade, Chris Paul, Stephen Curry, Russell Westbrook and James Harden having accomplished one each.
+A player posted a season efficiency rating over 30.0 just 35 times, with the highest score being 32.85 (Nikola Jokić).
+Nikola Jokić leads with five 30+ seasons, with Michael Jordan, LeBron James and Giannis Antetokounmpo having four each, Shaquille O'Neal, Wilt Chamberlain and Joel Embiid having three each, Anthony Davis having two, and David Robinson, Tracy McGrady, Dwyane Wade, Stephen Curry, Russell Westbrook, James Harden and Shai Gilgeous-Alexander each with one.